DeepthiAngara/Site-Energy-Intensity-Prediction/README.md

 The dataset consists of building characteristics, weather data for the location of the building, as well as the energy usage for the building, and the given year, measured as Site Energy Usage Intensity (Site EUI).
 Each row in the data corresponds to a single building observed in a given year.

-source of dataset & data dictionary - Click Here
+source of dataset & data dictionary -  <a href="https://www.kaggle.com/c/widsdatathon2022/data" target="_blank">Click Here</a>

 🧭 **Problem Statement:** You are provided with two datasets: (1) the train\_dataset where the observed values of the Site EUI for each row are provided and (2) the x\_test dataset the observed values of the Site EUI for each row are removed and provided separately in y\_test.
 Your task is to predict the Site EUI for each row (using the complete training dataset), given the characteristics of the building and the weather data for the location of the building.
 Use the test sets for validation and testing.